aerobless/StrangeDungeonVR/docs/index.md

 ### 0.3 (next version)
 * ...
+* Enemies now have footstep sounds.
+This makes them less likely to sneak up on you.
 * Added soul shard that increases the players base sword damage by 5 permanently.
 * Added soul shard that increases player HP by 10 permanently;
 * Modularized enemy agent AI.